Spiritual Training in Humility: The Janitor Part I

 It was the Winter of 1993-1994.
 I had only once visited the Tibetan Buddhist Learning Center, Labsum Shedrup Ling, in Washington, New Jersey.
 A good friend and I decided we’d spend New Year’s together on a retreat at the center.
 The retreat focused on The Buddhist Lineage, which I had no idea what that meant upon arrival.
 Before I dive in, I would like to mention that I knew very little about Buddhism or Tibetan Buddhism in general when we signed up to take part; my friend did.
 I just knew that I had an Inner Connection with Buddhism.

 The first time I noticed him was during the first shared meal.
 He sat somewhat distant from most guests, but I could tell he lived there.
 He wore plain grey pants and a shirt that most janitors wear.
 He seemed almost disinterested in the events and happenings around him.
 The man appeared to be enjoying his meal as if content and grateful just to be there.
 The first thought I had while watching him was, “WOW!
 If this is what their janitors are like, I can’t wait to see the monks!
-I am definitely going to become a Buddhist.”
+I am going to become a Buddhist.”
 He helped clean up as if he does it every day, and part of what he does there.
 He showed people where to find things as a typical worker would do at any place else.
 But there was something very different about this janitor.
-He was so simple and radiant in his way of being, smiling simply but beautifully with a rare sincerity.
+He was simple and radiant in his way of being, smiling simply but beautifully with sincerity.
 I noticed myself staring and observing him beyond what is socially acceptable, but I couldn’t stop myself.
-He was special in a way that I had not known before.
+He was exceptional in a way that I had not known before.
 I was in awe of how this man carried himself and the Inner contentment that was his being.
 I remember thinking, “Where do they find janitors like this in Tibet?”
-Oh yeah, I forgot to mention, he was an older Tibetan man, possibly in his sixties, with those facial features that only men and women that have walked this earth for a while and have learned more than the rest of us express.
-The lines on their faces seem deeper and richer, as if each one is telling a story.
+Oh yeah, I forgot to mention, he was an older Tibetan man, possibly in his sixties, with those facial features that only men and women who have walked this earth for a while and have learned more than the rest of us express.
+The lines on their faces seem more profound and richer, as if each one is telling a story.

 Spiritual Training on Humility - Providence Holistic Counseling Services- Pride-makes us artificial merton

 During lunch the following day, I talked with an interesting young man named Tom and asked about the janitor.
 Tom smiled and informed me, “He is not the janitor.”
 I immediately felt embarrassed.
-Tom continued, “He is actually one of the men that helped lead The Dalai Llama on his exile from Tibet to India.”
+Tom continued, “He is one of the men who helped lead The Dalai Llama on his exile from Tibet to India.”
 I froze and thought, “I’m such an idiot!”
 When I regained my composure, I asked Tom, “Is he a monk?”
 He smiled again, “Yes, he is definitely a monk.
-He decided after successfully leading The Dalai Llama safely to India; he could stop wearing his robe and dress like the rest of us.”
+He decided after successfully leading The Dalai Llama safely to India, he could stop wearing his robe and dress like the rest of us.”

 Spiritual Training on Humility - Providence Holistic Counseling Services- real excellence and humility